FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="updatealivecall"></a>
 # **UpdateALiveCall**
-> void UpdateALiveCall (string accountId, string callId, UpdateCallRequest updateCallRequest)
+> void UpdateALiveCall (string callId, UpdateCallRequest updateCallRequest)

 Update a Live Call